-This document is intended to provide a unified, national quality assurance framework for radiation treatment programs across Canada and a set of Key Quality Indicators (KQIs) for monitoring programmatic performance.
+This document is intended to provide a unified, national quality assurance framework for radiation treatment programs across Canada and a set of KQIs for monitoring programmatic performance.
 It is based on the premise that quality assurance is an essential element of good clinical care and is intended to foster a culture of continuous quality improvement in radiation treatment programs across Canada.
-These guidelines and indicators are consistent with the Government of Canada and CNSC regulatory requirements (Government of Canada, 1997; Government of Canada, 2000; AECB, 2000; CNSC, 2006), recommendations from the World Health Organization (WHO, 2008; WHO, 2009), American Association of Physicists in Medicine (AAPM) (AAPM, various dates) and other international professional organizations (BIR et al., 2008), and Accreditation Canada's "Cancer Care and Oncology Services" standards (Accreditation Canada, 2015).
+These guidelines and indicators are consistent with the Government of Canada and Canadian Nuclear Safety Commission (CNSC) regulatory requirements (Government of Canada, 1997; Government of Canada, 2000; AECB, 2000; CNSC, 2006), recommendations from the World Health Organization (WHO, 2008; WHO, 2009), American Association of Physicists in Medicine (AAPM) (AAPM, various dates) and other international professional organizations (BIR et al., 2008).

 The original CPQR Quality Assurance Guidelines for Canadian Radiation Treatment Programs document was released on April 3, 2011 and published online.
 There was rapid uptake and utilization by radiation treatment programs across Canada as a means of motivating quality improvement.
-Based on initial feedback from the community, and as part of its continuous reevaluation process, the CPQR reviewed the KQIs of the original Quality Assurance Guideline document critically using a modified Delphi process based on consensus of stakeholders across Canada.
+Based on initial feedback from the community, and as part of its continuous reevaluation process, the CPQR reviewed the KQIs of the original Quality Assurance Guideline for Canadian Radiation Treatment Programs document using a critical approach to a modified Delphi process based on consensus of stakeholders across Canada.
 This process has resulted in a robust set of radiation treatment KQIs that are relevant to Canadian radiotherapy practice, scientifically sound, evidence-based, unambiguous, and feasible to use.

-As the document continues to be utilized broadly by radiation treatment centres across Canada, and internationally, there will be a greater emphasis placed on compliance.
-With this end in mind, CPQR has partnered with Accreditation Canada on the development of a Qmentum module for radiotherapy.
+To support local, regional and national efforts to track compliance with commonly accepted quality benchmarks, in 2017 the CPQR partnered with Accreditation Canada on the development of a Qmentum module for radiotherapy, based largely on the KQIs included in version 2 of this guidance document.
 Accreditation Canada is a national standards and accreditation body that focuses on the development of standards that benefit the health service industry through improvements in quality, safety, and efficiency.
-"The Qmentum program is designed to focus on quality and safety throughout all aspects of the hospital system - from governance and leadership to direct care and infrastructure" (Acrreditation Canada, 2015).
+"The Qmentum program is designed to focus on quality and safety throughout all aspects of the hospital system - from governance and leadership to direct care and infrastructure" (Accreditation Canada, 2015).
 The integration of a radiation treatment component into this standards accreditation process places a high priority on quality and safety practices within individual radiation treatment centres.